-The baritone guitar has a tuning of D-G-B-E. This is five half steps lower than the other ukulele tuning.
-It sounds more like a guitar as these are the same tuning as the four highest strings of the guitar when tuned to the standard tuning (E-A-D-G-B-E).
+The baritone ukulele has a tuning of D-G-B-E. This is five half steps lower than the other ukulele tuning.
+It sounds more like a guitar as D-G-B-E is the same tuning as the four highest strings of the guitar when tuned to the standard tuning (E-A-D-G-B-E).

-It stands to reason that as you play bigger instruments, they have a louder volume and more resonance as well as better projections of lower frequencies.
+It stands to reason that as you play a bigger instrument, it’s going to have a louder volume, more resonance as well as better projections of lower frequencies.
 That’s why larger ukuleles have more of a ‘bassy’ tone.

-Tenor ukuleles and concert ukuleles have a reasonably full tone, they are a sort of “middle ground,” but the soprano ukulele has a bit of a brighter sound with high end responds.
-The body is smaller, so it struggles with projection and some of the bass frequencies.
+Tenor ukuleles and concert ukuleles have a reasonably full tone–they are a sort of “middle ground”—but the soprano ukulele has a bit of a brighter sound with high end responds.
+The body of a soprano ukulele is smaller, so it struggles with projection and some of the bass frequencies.
 This doesn’t necessarily make it a bad thing.
-The sound you are looking for from your uke will depend on personal preference.
-It is a case of matching up the tonal qualities you want to the shape and size of ukulele.

 In the grand scheme of acoustic instruments, all ukuleles are small.
-Compared to guitars, most ukes are tiny.
+Especially when compared to guitars, most ukes are tiny.

-Soprano is the smallest mainstream size.
+Soprano is the smallest mainstream ukulele size.
 This means that players with larger hands can struggle to play, especially with some of the more intricate playing methods such as fingerpicking.
 You might be able to strum some chords, but when it comes to complex playing, small ukes may be a struggle.
 Children or people with smaller hands are better suited for playing soprano ukuleles.

-Baritone ukuleles are easier to play due to the size, but keep in mind the fact that they are usually tuned differently, so you will have to adapt if you ever switch to a soprano, tenor or concert design.
+Baritone ukuleles are easier to play due to the size, but keep in mind the fact that they’re usually tuned differently, so you’ll have to adapt if you ever switch to a soprano, tenor or concert design.

 Smaller ukuleles are usually cheaper.
-It makes sense that the more materials and workmanship is required, the price goes up.
+It makes sense that as more materials and workmanship are required, the price of the instrument also goes up.

-Tenor ukuleles are about 20% more expensive on average, and 20% higher still are the concert ukuleles.
+Tenor ukuleles are about 20% more expensive on average, while concert ukuleles cost yet another 20% more.
 Baritone models are the most expensive due to the materials required.

-These are some general figures.
-Naturally, brand plays a big part in the price, and there are other variables too, including accessories.
+Keep in mind that these are some general figures.
+Naturally, the brand of the instrument plays a big part in the price, and there are other variables too, including accessories.

 There isn’t one single best-sized ukulele for beginners.
 After all, like picking any instrument over another, it’s a matter of personal preference.
 However, you should give it some thought before making a purchase and match up your own needs.

-By process of elimination, usually it is not recommended for people to start with a baritone ukulele.
+By process of elimination, usually it’s not recommended for people to start with a baritone ukulele.
 It has a different tuning, so it doesn’t translate to other ukuleles, in case you ever decide to switch between sizes in the future.
-It is also expensive and can be quite large and bulky.
+It’s also expensive and can be quite large and bulky.

-Soprano size is excellent, and these are affordable.
-They’re good for getting started, but maybe not if you have larger hands, as the smaller size of the soprano ukulele may cause you to struggle with the frets.
+The soprano size is excellent, and these are affordable as well.
+Soprano ukuleles are good for getting started, unless you have larger hands, as the smaller size of the soprano ukulele may cause you to struggle with the frets.